 Jun

 As specialists, our team has acquired considerable wisdom in staying ahead of and resolving problems associated with the “third molars,” better known as wisdom teeth.
-At the offices of Associates for Oral, Maxillofacial & Implant Surgery in Chicago, Mount Prospect, Elk Grove Village, and Bartlett, Illinois, Board-certified oral and maxillofacial surgeons, Drs Russell P. Spinazze, Mark A. Spinazze, and Eliza P. Drobny, can help you to avoid complications related to how these back-most teeth develop.
+At the offices of Associates for Oral, Maxillofacial & Implant Surgery in Chicago, Mount Prospect, Elk Grove Village, and Bartlett, Illinois, Board-certified oral and maxillofacial surgeons, Drs Russell P. Spinazze, Mark A. Spinazze, Eliza P. Drobny, and Bryan J. VanOven, can help you to avoid complications related to how these back-most teeth develop.
 The three approaches listed below highlight how we address the pain and stop further damage with proactive and skilled extraction.

 Intense pain, pressure, swelling, and other problems with the last teeth to develop in the mouth do not have to be a foregone conclusion.
 We partner with some of the top dentists in the area.
 They send their valued patients to us when assessing these molars during regular exams or checkups.
 We can accurately evaluate the positioning of/how these teeth are erupting or developing in the jawbone at any time, with or without a referral.
 Not all wisdom teeth become impacted or trapped in the bone; however, many of these molars require extraction.
 By the time they develop (usually in our late teens and early 20s), there is often inadequate room in the mouth for them to come in properly.
 They may erupt or grow in at angles, and it is this inability for the teeth to break through the gums properly that can result in many hard-to-ignore symptoms.
 We can avoid these often distressing problems by detecting issues with your wisdom teeth early and then doing something about them, such as extracting or removing them.